- Places to Explore

 - Italian Phrases

-Siracusa's old nucleus of Ortygia is a compact area, a pleasure to amble around without getting unduly tired.
+Siracusa's old nucleus of Ortygia, a compact area, is a pleasure to amble around without getting unduly tired.
 In contrast, mainland Siracusa is a grid of wider avenues.
 At the northern end of Corso Gelone, above Viale Paolo Orsi, the orderly grid gives way to the ancient quarter of Neapolis, where the sprawling Parco Archeologico is accessible from Viale Teracati (an extension of Corso Gelone).
 East of Viale Teracati, about a 10-minute walk from the Parco Archeologico, the district of Tyche holds the archaeological museum and the church and catacombs of San Giovanni, both off Viale Teocrito (drive or take a taxi or city bus from Ortygia).
 Coming from the train station, it's a 15-minute trudge to Ortygia along Via Francesco Crispi and Corso Umberto.
 If you're not up for that, take one of the free electric buses leaving every 10 minutes from the bus station around the corner.

 Siracusa at a Glance